ShilpaAjitheks/Cardiovascular-disease-prediction/Cardiovascular_Disease_Prediction_/README.md

 <h2>Guideline to Access Project</h2>

-Cardiovascular_Disease_Prediction_ folder inside this Repository(Cardiovascular-disease-prediction) contains cardiovascu.ipynb notebook.You people can simply access the notebook and use.
+Cardiovascular_Disease_Prediction_ folder inside Cardiovascular-disease-prediction Repository contains cardiovascu.ipynb notebook.You people can simply access the notebook and use.
 Python(.py) file of the same also is provided. cardio_train.csv is our dataset in csv format.